Abiola-Salako/Abiola-Salako/README.md

 - 👋 Hi, I’m @Abiola-Salako
 - 👀 I’m interested in Kotlin and Dart Programming languages
 - 🌱 A mobile application developer.
-- 💞️ Looking to collaborate on Android and Crossplatform mobile app development projects
+- 💞️ Looking forward to collaborate on Android and Crossplatform mobile app development projects
 - 📫 How to reach me is via abiolafadeelah1@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...